ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Why does a chicken coop only have two doors?
-Because if it had four doors it would be a chicken sedan.
+It's only a murder of crows if there's probable caws.

 [
-Fri Oct  3 00:25:53 UTC 2025
+Sat Oct  4 00:24:49 UTC 2025
  ]